-Following the core lesson are shorter exercises that focus on individual parts of the language.
+Following the core lesson, there are some shorter exercises that focus on individual parts of the language.

 Everything you learn on Rosetta Stone is taught through the use of pictures.
 There’s no English to explain what something means.
 For much of the content, this is fine.
 It’s easy enough to figure out the difference between a boy and a girl from a picture.
 But, not everything is so obvious – what about lunch and dinner?

-Relying on images only can be especially problematic for teaching grammar.
+Relying only on images can be especially problematic for teaching grammar.
 Again, easy grammar points can be deduced this way, but much of it is too complicated.
 A simple explanation could save students from lots of unnecessary confusion.
-This format is awful for understanding more complex grammar points.
+Basically, I think this format is awful for understanding more complex grammar points.

-Making matters worse, the exercises would become extremely monotonous and I think most students would have a hard time pushing themselves to complete the course.
+Making matters worse, the exercises are likely to become extremely monotonous, and I think most students would have a hard time pushing themselves to complete the course.
 The lessons are all some variation of matching words to pictures – whether that’s by reading, writing, listening or speaking.

 I do like that Rosetta Stone uses several different voice actors in their course.
 This makes it easier to get accustomed to hearing different accents spoken naturally.

 This isn’t a problem unique to Rosetta Stone.
-Several other language learning platforms also use voice recognition software but none of them work very well.
+Several other language learning platforms also use voice recognition software and none of them work very well.

-Rosetta Stone still sells CDs for far too much money.
-They’ve also added subscription options with prices starting at $79 for three months.
+Rosetta Stone has stopped selling its courses on CDs, and they’ve added subscription options with prices starting at $36 for three months.

-Although they do some things quite well, there are too many issues, especially combined with the monotonous nature of their lessons, that I couldn’t recommend paying for it.
+Although they do some things quite well, there are too many issues, especially when combined with the monotonous nature of their lessons, for me to recommend paying for it.

 If you find a free copy, it may be worth trying.
 But be aware that if you find yourself losing interest in studying, that could be more of a fault of the program than anything else.
 In that case, don’t give up on language learning, just try a different course.

 Not only do I like Duolingo better, but it’s also free.
-So, if I had to choose between Rosetta Stone or Duolingo, the choice would be a very clear Duolingo.
+So, if I had to choose between Rosetta Stone or Duolingo, the choice would very clearly be Duolingo.

 However, if I were starting to learn a new language, I’d rather spend a little money to get access to a better course.
 Even if I weren’t willing to spend any money, there are other resources I’d like to use instead of, or as a supplement to Duolingo.

-While I would love to give you a recommendation right here as a better alternative to Rosetta Stone and Duolingo, there are too many options depending on which language you’re learning.
-You’ll find my most recommended resources for each language from the links in the table below.
+While I would love to give you a recommendation right here as a better alternative to Rosetta Stone and Duolingo, it really depends on which language you’re learning.
+You’ll find my most-recommended resources for each language from the links in the table below.